reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 | Mock  | A mock is an object whose behaviour is declared before the test is run.
 (This is exactly what Mockito is made for!) |
 | Spy   | A spy is an object that logs each method call that is performed on it (including argument values).
 It can be queried to create assertions in order to verify the behaviour of the system under test.
 (Spies are supported by Mockito!) |

-Per default Mockito creates mocks of the type *Spy* !

 ## Mockito in Use

 Consider following example:

 ![Simple UML Diagram](../assets/img/posts/clean-unit-tests-with-mockito/city-uml-diagram.png)

-In order to test the `CityServiceImpl` we would need an implementation for `CityRepository` to create the service.
-The `CityRepository`, in turn, has further dependencies to the database and potentially to other systems and further components.
+Let's quickly recapitulate this UML diagram.
+If you're familiar with UML and understood the diagram, hop to the next paragraph.
+The green arrow with the continuous line and filled triangle stands for inheritance.
+With other words, the `CityService` *inherits* from `BaseService` or `CityService` *is a* `BaseService`.
+The green arrow with the dotted line and filled triangle stands for *implements*. `CityServiceImpl` is the implementation of `CityService` and therefore *an instance of* `CityService`.
+The white arrows with the diamond says, that `CityRepository` *is part of* `CityService`.
+It is also known as *composition*.
+The remaining white arrow with the dotted line stands for a reference.

 **Unfortunately, we can't consider all those components as bug-free and working as expected**.
 If we include all those components in our test, we include even more complexity so that there are numerous reasons that our test is going to fail.
-I

 Here Mockito comes to the rescue!
 Mockito allows us to create suitable test doubles instead of creating the whole long tail of objects for the real implementation.

 **In summary, what we want is a simple, fast and reliable unit test instead of a potentially complex, slow and flaky one!**